makerspacequb/roboticArm/http_api/README.md

 ## Commands to use with Requests Libary

-* Send data to robotic arm as follows `http://piIPaddress:8080/send?command=COMMANDHERE`
+* Send data to robotic arm as follows `http://piIPaddress:8080/send?command=ARDUINO_COMMAND_HERE`
 * Clear Logs files on Pi `http://piIPaddress:8080/clearLogs`
 * Acquire Receive log `http://piIPaddress:8080/public/receiveLog.csv`
 * Acquire Transmit log `http://piIPaddress:8080/public/transmitLog.csv`
 * Connect or Reconnect Serial `http://piIPaddress:8080/connect`

-Note: The serial port is automatically connected when using the `send?=command` function.
+Note: The serial port is automatically connected when using the `send?command=ARDUINO_COMMAND_HERE` function.
 The connect command is best used to manage disconnect errors.